-Institutional Strengthening: SEFA provides the following institutional strengthening support : R500, 000 grant for Financial Co-operatives start-ups aimed at subsiding operational costs.
-And mentorship is provided to non-Financial Co-operatives.
+Institutional Strengthening: SEFA provides the following institutional strengthening support; R500 000 grant for Financial Co-operatives start-ups aimed at subsiding operational costs.
+Mentorship is also provided to non-Financial Co-operatives.
 This is an indirect expenditure as it is paid directly to the Mentor.

 This is a short-term loan that is provided to an enterprise to finance working capital needs (i.e. stock and/or operating overheads).
 This facility is only provided to businesses that have secured firm contracts (orders) from their clients.
 It is only applicable in business to business transactions.

 This type of financing allows an enterprise to meet current obligations by providing immediate cash flow.
 The loans are short-term (up to 1 year) and may be backed by some form of collateral such as sureties, cessions, etc.